Lee Feldman Partner

 Honors and Awards

-- One of roughly 20 employee-side lawyers in California named a 2013 Top California Labor & Employment Lawyer by the Daily Journal
+- One of roughly 20 lawyers representing workers in California to be named in both 2013 and 2014 to the list of the Top California Labor & Employment Lawyers published by California’s preeminent legal newspaper, the Daily Journal.

 - Finalist for CAOC’s 2012 Street Fighter of the Year Award

 - Boston University School of Law, J.D., 1991